garvin-stack/IRremote/README.md

 ## Setup

-**1. Find appropriate USB to UART driver (CP210x/CH340) that corresponds to your ESP32.
+1. **Find appropriate USB to UART driver (CP210x/CH340) that corresponds to your ESP32.
-**2. Install Visual Studio Code.
+2. Install Visual Studio Code.
-**3. Install PlatformIO IDE and C/C++ extensions:
+3. Install PlatformIO IDE and C/C++ extensions:
    - Go to extensions in Visual Studio Code.
    - Download PlatformIO IDE and C/C++ extensions.
 4. Create a PlatformIO Project: